v2rayA/v2rayA/tests/openwrt/AUTOMATION.md

 The independent DNAT trap is first verified with the proxy stopped.
 Continuous router-originated requests then run during membership changes.
 Any direct response or trap request fails the test, including brief reload windows.
+It explicitly runs the dashboard's TCP and HTTP latency checks while the group is healthy and empty.
+The legacy TCP check removed interception for every ping, including the dashboard's automatic check on arrival; this made earlier runs without a browser look safe.
+TCP probes now use marked sockets, and HTTP tests retain interception while adding/removing their temporary core inbounds.

 The suite covers all catalog sources, authenticated reachability, all-dead blackhole membership, recovery, disabling automatic membership, required minute